Blair Castle Oldest Whisky? It's Marketing, Not Science

 • WhiskyAuctioneer's “1833” dating claim relied on a paper-and-wood placard said to have been found near the bottles, but there is no verifiable link to the bottles themselves.

-• At least one purported scientific "fact" appeared to have been invented during marketing.
+• Critical scientific "facts" appeared to have been invented during marketing.

-• The auction house's method used to "confirm" the bottles all contained identical whiskey was highly unreliable.
+• The method used to "confirm" the bottles all contain identical whiskey was laughably unreliable, and no actual bottles for sale were tested.

-• Despite WhiskyAuctioneer's specialist not believing some of the consignor's claims, those claims were published anyway.
+• WhiskyAuctioneer's specialist did not believe some of the consignor's claims, but those claims were published anyway.

 • After we contacted WhiskyAuctioneer, they revised and retracted some statements.

-• Whisky industry archivist, author, and historian Dr. Nick Morgan also published a lengthy criticism of WhiskyAuctioneer’s dubious claims, including some not covered here.
+• Whisky industry historian Dr. Nick Morgan also published a lengthy criticism of WhiskyAuctioneer’s dubious claims, including some not covered here.

 This September, WhiskyAuctioneer (the largest spirits auction house by volume) announced the “World’s Oldest Scotch Whisky.”
 24 bottles are up for auction this month.